-Q&A with Angelo Codevilla: Cancel Culture, Leadership, Trump, the CIA, and more
+Interview with Angelo Codevilla: On Cancel Culture, Leadership, Trump, the Military, and more

 Angelo Codevilla is one of the most vigorous polemicists in American politics.
 He is one of the pioneers of based politics — eyes open to the madness of the times, heart on fire.
 He doesn’t hide the bad news or the ugly truths.
 The FBI and CIA are rotten, the military is corrupt and being turned against America as we speak, elite institutions are now in the power of a minority that hates most of us openly.
 But he also doesn’t run away from politics into cultural commentary or metaphysics.
 We have a fight on our hands and we have to want to fight in order to find the leaders willing to risk everything on our behalf.

 Born in 1943 in Italy, he came to America as a boy, and has since had a long career in government and academia.
 He served as a U.S. Navy officer, a foreign service officer, and a staff member of the Select Committee on Intelligence of the US Senate for eight years, during the Carter and Reagan administrations.
 He also taught politics for generations and translated Machiavelli’s Prince.
 He’s now a senior fellow of the Claremont Institute and professor emeritus of International Relations at Boston University.